harshkas4na/REACTOR/README.md

 ### Cross-Chain Architecture

-Deploying a REACTOR automation involves a seamless, user-friendly cross-chain process that separates monitoring from execution for maximum efficiency and reliability.
+Deploying a ReacDEFI automation involves a seamless, user-friendly cross-chain process that separates monitoring from execution for maximum efficiency and reliability.

 The typical deployment flow is as follows:

-1.  **Approval (Origin Chain)**: The user approves the main REACTOR contract to spend their tokens (e.g., the ETH they want to sell).
+1.  **Approval (Origin Chain)**: The user approves the main ReacDEFI contract to spend their tokens (e.g., the ETH they want to sell).
 2.  **Network Switch (To Reactive Network)**: The user's wallet is prompted to switch to the Reactive Network (Lasna Testnet or Mainnet).
 3.  **Fund RSC (Reactive Network)**: The user submits a transaction to fund the monitoring RSC with a small amount of `REACT` tokens.
 4.  **Network Switch (Back to Origin Chain)**: The user's wallet is prompted to switch back to the original chain.